adjust/cocos2dx_sdk/doc/migrate.md

 #### Android

-Since SDK initialisation was done in Java code, attribution callback was needed to be implemented in there as well.
+Since the SDK initialization was done in Java code, attribution callbacks had to be implemented in Java as well.
 Now, you can do everything in C++ code.

 ##### Before: